 - That the type of tenancy agreement you plan to use is suitable and correct

 - That your proposed sub-tenant has not been responsible for any anti-social behaviour.

-To begin with permission will be given to sublet your house for up to 6 months.
-If you still want to sub-let at the end of this, permission will usually be given for a further 6 months.
+Permission will be given to sublet your house for 6 months.
+If you still want to sub-let at the end of this, permission may be given for a further 6 months, at our discretion.
 You can only sublet your house for a maximum of 12 months.

 If we allow you to sub-let you will have to meet the following conditions:

 - You must make sure that the rent is paid and that your sub-tenant keeps to all other tenancy conditions.

 - You must tell us the amount of rent and any other payments (including a deposit) you propose to charge.

 - You must tell us if your sub-tenant moves out and get our permission to move a new person into your house.

 - You must write and tell us and your sub-tenant once you know the date you will be moving back into your house if you are coming back.
 If you want to come back before the 6 months is up you should contact your sub-tenant and us and arrange for them to move out.